rc-kid/rckid-v1/README.md

 ATTiny is always on, but mostly sleeping.
 Talks to the RPI via I2C and

+# SD Card Image

+Install the development dependencies:

+    sudo apt-get install libevdev-dev
+    sudo apt-get install pigpio

+Add the udev rule for the gamepad to be recognized as a joystick so that emulation station and retroarch pick it up by copying the `rpi/gamepad/99-rcboy-gamepad.rules` file to `/etc/udev/rules/d`.

+> TODO verify with new image whether the libi2c-dev is needed when using pygpio

+Install platformio:

+    python3 -c "$(curl -fsSL https://raw.githubusercontent.com/platformio/platformio/master/scripts/get-platformio.py)"

+Add the `rpi/ili9341/ili9341.service` to `/lib/systemd/system` and run:

+    sudo systemctl enable ili9341

 # BOM

 RPI Zero 2 W    | 1   |  4  |